1. The N’gurra Lodge at the Taronga Wildlife Retreat

 Time Out says

 It’s a rainy Sunday afternoon, and from my wildly (pun intended) comfy bed, I’m watching a bank of clouds push through the city, chasing ferries across the harbour.
 The view looks like it was plucked from an album of the world’s most relaxing cityscapes: just plants, water and the skyline beyond.
 The Opera House stands in the centre with its unrelenting elegance, unphased by the oppressive clouds, and the Harbour Bridge cuts its iconic arc through the mist that pushes down on the city to the west.
-A view like this – an uninterrupted vista taking in Sydney’s most famous landmarks – is exceptionally hard to come by.
+A view like this – an uninterrupted vista punctuated by Sydney’s most famous landmarks – is exceptionally hard to come by.
 Taking into account the koala who’s hugging the tree to my left, I'd be forgiven for thinking I’d entered an AI simulation of Australia.
-In reality though, I was splayed on the bed of one of the 62 carefully designed rooms at the Wildlife Retreat at Taronga: a far more desirable, similarly surreal place to spend a Sunday.
+In reality though, I was splayed on the bed of one of the 62 carefully designed rooms at the Wildlife Retreat at Taronga: a far more desirable, similarly surreal place to spend a weekend.

 We arrived at around 5pm, just missing the 4.40pm guided tour that saw our fellow guests don their rain jackets and head out into the sanctuary that envelopes the retreat.
 From the floor-to-ceiling walls that form the southern wall of our room, we watch them wind their way through the grounds, stopping to learn from the zoo guide about the creatures who reside just metres from where we’re staying for the night.
 My friend identifies a couple of strange, grey birds patrolling the grounds “Look: a swan-turkey-thing!”, and once the group of humans have disappeared into the trees, an echidna appears and navigates his uneasy, clueless way along the path.